francisco-ortin/Introspector/README.md

 ## Usage

 Add the jar file to your classpath.
-Then, take any Java object (e.g., `myObject` reference) you want to visualize as a tree and add the two following line:
+Then, take any Java object (e.g., `myObject` reference) you want to visualize as a tree and add the following line of code to your application:

 ``` Java
     new IntrospectorView("Introspector", "Tree", myObject);